irfaniskandar-23/full-stack-web-app/README.md

 ```
 git clone https://github.com/irfaniskandar-23/full-stack-web-app.git
 ```
- *Note that the backend and frontend projcets are in seperated directories*
+ *Note that the backend and frontend projects are in seperated directories*

  <br />